-To help address those questions we have decided to create a primer to explain the very fundamental elements of office automation.
-Whether you’re a C-level exec or an accounting clerk—we want to help you understand the potential value for your organization.
+To help address those questions, we've decided to create a primer to explain the very fundamental elements of office automation.
+Whether you’re a C-level executive or an accounting clerk, we want to help you understand the potential value for your organization.

-In this three-part series, we will be breaking down all things RPA starting with an overview of RPA, and then becoming more advanced over the next two articles.
-Here is what you can expect:
+In this three-part series, we'll be breaking down all things Robotic Process Automation (RPA), starting with an overview of RPA and then getting more advanced over the next two articles.
+Here's what you can expect:

 Let’s get started.

 The digital age has brought us many wonderful things, but it’s also brought us digital drudgery.
 Where we once filled out forms in triplicate with NCR paper, we now copy and paste the information using mind-numbing, repetitive keystrokes.

 Similar to the way physical robots are doing many of the very repetitive — and often very dangerous — jobs that humans once had to perform, there is now a robotic process to save us from the very repetitive (though not really dangerous) digital office jobs.
 It’s called Robotic Process Automation.